8 Organizing Rules to Follow for a Tidier Home

-You've let go, and you're still staring at a bunch of stuff.
-These items are the keepers.
+Once you've let go of the stuff you no longer need, the items leftover are the keepers.
 It's time to deliver items in your "other rooms" box to where you will use them.
-Be logical.
-Group like items together—electronic chargers or photographs or crafts supplies, for example.
-Put binder clips with pencils, and create an office supplies category.
+Be logical and group like items together, such as electronic chargers and devices, photographs, or crafts supplies, for example.
+Put binder clips with pencils to create an office supplies category.
 Merge bandages and ointments with first aid supplies.

-Once you've collected things into narrow, useful categories and know the room where they ultimately belong, corral them with containers.
-The good news is you probably have what you need on hand: Use assorted small boxes—checkbook, iPhone, jewelry—to store desk supplies, and pill bottles for tiny items like thumbtacks.
-Other no-frills containers that do the trick: Mason jars, shoe boxes, shipping boxes, bowls, hinged breath mint tins, and resealable plastic bags (good for electrical cords).
+Once you've collected things into narrow, useful categories and determined the room where they ultimately belong, corral them with containers.
+The good news is you probably have what you need on hand.
+You can use assorted small boxes, such as those from checkbooks, iPhones, or jewelry, to store desk supplies and pill bottles for tiny items like thumbtacks.
+Other no-frills containers that do the trick include Mason jars, shoe boxes, shipping boxes, bowls, hinged breath mint tins, and resealable plastic bags (these work especially well for electrical cords).

 5. Put a Label On It

 Labeling is all about making things easy to access.
-It can be a permanent marker on a shoe box, or a length of masking tape on a tub.
-Or it can be a printed label from a label-maker.
+Labels can take the form of a permanent marker on a shoe box or a length of masking tape on a tub.
+You can also print typed labels from a label-maker ($18, Target).
 As long as you can see the label and read it, you can find your things and return them when you're done.

 Your first line of defense against paper clutter is opening mail as soon as it comes in the house.
 It doesn't mean you have to deal with it immediately, but you will be amazed at how much less there is to think about once envelopes, packaging, inserts, junk mail, and catalogs that you don't need are recycled.
-Tip: Go one better, and unsubscribe from as much as possible: Check out catalogchoice.org and paperkarma.com.
+Go one better, and unsubscribe from as much as possible using sites such as catalogchoice.org and paperkarma.com.

-If you're buried under digital clutter—e-mail, notifications, and social media—try these tips.
+If you're buried under digital clutter from e-mails, notifications, and social media, try these organizing tips for your technology.
 "Snooze" e-mails that don't require your attention, and choose when they return to your in-box.
-Try Boomerang for Gmail.
-Do a mass unsubscribe to e-mails with mailstrom.co or unroll.me.
+Try Boomerang for Gmail to schedule when you send and receive messages.
+Do a mass unsubscribe to e-mails with sites like clean.email or unroll.me.
 Turn off social media notifications on your phone, tablet, and computer.

-Even the most organized people have a utility drawer, and "there's no shame in that," Wolf says.
-Make your drawer work better by fitting it with small containers that bring order to loose bits and pieces.
+Even the most organized people have a utility or junk drawer, and "there's no shame in that," Wolf says.
+This catch-all space allows you to store several different types of items in one convenient spot.
+Be sure it's located in an easy-to-access spot and beware not to overcrowd the drawer.
+Make your drawer work better by fitting it with small containers ($30, The Container Store) that bring order to small items.